Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/03_identifiers.rst

 - ``PrintHttpDocument``
 - ``printHttpDocument``

-C++ (following C convention) uses ``UPPERCASE_NAME_STYLE`` for macros and ``lowercase_name_style`` for almost everything else.
+C++ (following C convention) uses ``UPPERCASE_NAME_STYLE`` for *macros* and ``lowercase_name_style`` for almost everything else.
 All tutorial content on this website uses relevant styles - just simply follow them.

 Conventions
 ###########

 Apart from underscore style, C++ also has a lot of conventions regarding variables with certain purpose.
 For example, if you are iterating over multiple elements, a variable containing the index of the current element will very often be named ``i``.
+If a function is supposed to create an object from (usually multiple) smaller objects, it's name will typically begin with ``make_``.
 Throughout the tutorial, you will find many examples featuring idiomatic code and they will very often present commonly used identifiers.

 All of conventional identifiers have been described in `naming article <link://filename/pages/cpp/utility/naming.rst>`_.
+But don't try to memorize them now - you will start to remember them with no effort once you start writing code.

 Identifiers in examples
 #######################